Our Tests

 • Produces quantitative gene expression data for human genes (average is ~14,000 per sample)

-• A pre-print of our article describing this test is at
+• A pre-print of our article describing this test is available for reference

 HGE test data provided by VLS to the grantee: